 Another major problem with the series is the number of characters that appeared during this 13-episode series.
 While some characters are central to the story, other characters only have one important event they take part in but are otherwise “just there” most of the time.
 Either the field of characters needed to be narrowed down by combining some of the characters to give more of a possibility to develop the characters, or to have had more episodes in order to have more time to develop all the main characters in the series.

 In the early episodes, the animation was a standout feature of the series.
-Computer animation was utilized quite a bit in the series, and K has some of the better use of CG that I’ve seen in a television anime series.
+Computer animation was utilized quite a bit in the series, and K has some of the better use of CG that I’ve seen in an anime series.
 Some of the backgrounds almost look like they could be live-action shots, but it’s just noticeable enough that it’s CG.
 While you can tell that these elements were created through computer graphics, they don’t stand out nearly as much from the 2D animation in comparison to many of the anime series that try to combine 2D and CG animation.

 Unfortunately, the quality of the animation falls apart once you hit the final four episodes of the series.
 The animation loses a lot of the detail that was apparent in the early episodes, and the colors in many of the scenes look so washed out that it’s almost painful to watch.

 I have to say that K is not an anime series that I would recommend to casual anime viewers, and I wouldn’t use this series to try to introduce someone to anime.
 It’s simply too confusing due to the excessive amount of characters and how slowly the overarching story develops.
 Honestly, I have to say that by the time I had enough information to truly understand what was going on in K, I had already gotten to the point that I really didn’t care anymore.